TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 The Git repository must be a TYPO3 extension, with all the required files (e.g. ``ext_emconf.php``) and must contain a valid ``composer.json`` itself.
-How this file should look in your extension, can be found on https://composer.typo3.org/.
+How this file should look in your extension, can be found on `composer.typo3.org <https://composer.typo3.org/>`__ or `this blog post from Helmut Hummel <https://insight.helhum.io/post/148886148725/composerjson-specification-for-typo3-extensions>`__.
 Please note, that Git tags are used as version numbers.

 If you fulfill these requirements, you can add your extension in the same way like the other examples::